Best Portable Air Conditioner UK 2026: Tested & Compared

 Almost every portable AC sold in the UK is single-hose.
 Here's why that matters:

 A single-hose unit pulls in room air, passes it over the hot condenser coils, and blows it out the window through the exhaust hose.
-This creates negative air pressure inside the room — the air you're pushing outside has to be replaced from somewhere.
+This creates negative air pressure inside the room, and the air you're pushing outside has to be replaced from somewhere.
 Warm air gets sucked in through gaps around doors, windows, and any other opening.

 This means a single-hose unit is fighting itself: cooling the room with one hand, pulling hot air back in with the other.
 The US Department of Energy created the SACC (Seasonally Adjusted Cooling Capacity) rating to measure this.
 Real-world cooling output is typically 25–50% lower than the marketed BTU figure for single-hose units.
 A "9,000 BTU" unit might actually deliver 5,000–7,000 BTU of net cooling.